 OverviewThe Pah Rah Mountain Range is located in Northwestern Nevada, stretching approximately 20 miles north-south from Sparks, Nevada north to Pyramid Lake.
 The base of the range starts at about 4500 feet, and the main ridge has several summits above 8,000 feet.
 According to Wikipedia; "Pah Rah" is a Paiute term which roughly translates to "Lake Mountain".
 This is odd since the Pah Rah Range is just south of Pyramid Lake.

 Essentially the Pah Rah Mountain Range begins just north of where the Virginia Range ends.
 The geographic dividing line is the Truckee River, while the man-made dividing line is Interstate 80.
 The range is about 14 miles wide, stretching from the edge of Sparks, Nevada to Dodge Flat where the Truckee River cuts to the north and terminates at the southern end of Pyramid Lake.

 The Pah Rah Range is located entirely within Washoe County, Nevada.
-It is quite accessible due to its proximity to Reno-Sparks.
+It is accessible by Nevada terms due to its proximity to Reno-Sparks.
 However, most of the major summits still require at least a 30 minute to one-hour drive to reach the start of the hike from downtown Reno.

 The best time to hike is probably November through April.
 May through October are probably too hot and too dry, and the area is just way prettier during winter and spring months.

 Primary mountainsThe Pah Rah Mountain Range is shaped like a backwards “C”.
-The southwest side is a ridge that follows east of the Pyramid Highway.
-The highest summit is Spanish Springs Peak at 7401’.
+The southwest side is a ridge that follows east of the Pyramid Highway and the highest summit on that ridge is Spanish Springs Peak at 7401’.
 The northeast side has the highest mountains and the primary ridge.
 They connect to each other in the south by a connecting ridge of just under 6500’.
 The north and south are separated by the Warm Springs Valley.

 The high, eastern ridge, has three primary named summits over 8,000 feet.